 Now of course though the world has caught on and instagram is the most used and most influential platform out there.
 With over 1 billion monthly users, how is it that less than 1000 of them follow me?
 I’m hilarious!

 Anyway, ego aside I decided to take matters into my own hands and aim to get over 1000 followers by the end of 2019.
 Over time I’ve slowly been picking up different tips for increasing your following, and therefore increasing your blog profile.
 If that’s your bag.
 I’m not by any means saying that I’m some kind of social media guru BUT employing these tactics has seen significant growth at a quicker rate than usual.
+By the way, if you’re interested, some people have found that Instagram growth platforms like growthoid can be a unique way to boost their number of genuine followers – you can take a look at their website if you would like some tips on how to grow your following too.

 How many hashtags should you be using to ensure maximum exposure to one of your posts?
 Well, the maximum you can use is 30, so I find it churlish to use any less.
 There’s an argument that this can come across as a bit spammy but in all honestly, my engagement rate says otherwise.
 I separate them with bullets so they appear way below the caption (where I keep it light and chatty rather than salesy) so I can’t imagine that people are all that bothered.
 If I adopt this method, I usually see my follower rate go up by about 10 followers for each post.
 Which doesn’t feel like a lot, but if you post every day, you could be in the swipe up club in no time at all